-The switchel is thought to have originated in the Caribbean and became popular among British colonists in 17th-century New England.
+The switchel is thought to have originated in the Caribbean and became popular among British colonists during 17th-century New England.
 It typically contained apple cider vinegar, ginger and a sweetener, and today, as with the popularity of shrubs and kombucha, the switchel has made a comeback.

 When he found that he was disappointed in the flavor of many commercially available varieties, he decided to create his own, using apple cider vinegar mixed with honey syrup and topped with sparkling water.
 He even uses a homemade apple cider vinegar, but a high-quality organic commercial brand works equally well.